Due to COVID-19 restrictions we are not recruiting volunteers at this time. Please watch this page for updated information.

 - Sell refreshments from a coffee/snack cart at either site in our outpatient clinics, the emergency department waiting area, and the operating room waiting area

 - Sell Ontario Lottery & Gaming Association (OLG) tickets to staff, patients and visitors at the KGH Auxiliary Lottery Booth

 - Host at the KGHA Café and the HDH Brockview Café

 To learn more about the KGH Auxiliary, click here.

-To learn more about the Volunteer Services to the HDH Site of KHSC, click here.
+To learn more about the KHSC Volunteer Services to the Hotel Dieu Hospital Site, click here.

 Opportunities NOT available through Volunteer Services at KHSC